spoken by characters in almost every Role-Playing Game

 - Inverted in Fire Emblem Awakening; this is what you hear before the very first battle.

-- Later, it turns out that this first battle was actually a vision of the real final battle against one of the main antagonists, and you fight it again.
-Still inverted, since this fight isn't the final boss fight either, although it is much closer.
+- Later, it turns out that this first battle was actually the final battle against one of the main antagonists, in the future you are trying to prevent from happening.
+The dialogue and circumstances are the same when you fight it in your own timeline, but the context and surroundings are revealed.
+It is still inverted, since this fight isn't the final boss fight either, although it is much closer.